david-lev/pywa/docs/source/content/examples/sign_up_flow.rst

         ...

-The ``on_flow_request`` decorator takes the endpoint URI as a parameter.
+The :meth:`pywa.client.WhatsApp.on_flow_request` decorator takes the endpoint URI as a parameter.
 This is the endpoint that we provided when we updated the flow's metadata.
 So if the endpoint URI is ``https://my-server.com/sign-up-flow``, then the endpoint URI that we are listening to is ``/sign-up-flow``.

     Yes, you can point multiple flows to the same endpoint URI.
 But then you need to find a way to identify the flow by the flow token.
     I recommend creating a unique endpoint URI for each flow.

 The ``on_sign_up_request`` function takes two parameters:

-- ``wa``: The WhatsApp instance
+- ``wa``: The :class:`pywa.client.WhatsApp` class instance
 - ``flow``: A :class:`FlowRequest` object, which contains the flow request data

 The flow request contains the following properties: